Skip to content

 1. Open the new PDF in Preview.

-4. Save as a new file and compare text and signature lines at 100% zoom.
+4. Save a new file and check signatures at 100% zoom.

-If quality drops too much, resize the original JPEG files to 1500 to 2000 px wide before merge instead of crushing an already large PDF.
+If quality drops too much, resize the original JPEGs to about 1500 to 2000 px wide and merge again instead of crushing the PDF harder.
+Full compression options: how to compress PDF on Mac .
+Resize sources first with how to compress images on Mac .

 GetCompress does not merge images into a PDF.
-Use Preview for the merge step first.
-After you convert JPG to PDF on Mac, GetCompress helps when the merged file is still too large to send.
+Use Preview for that step.
+After the merge, GetCompress fits when the file is still too large, you repeat the same optimization on many packets, or the documents should stay local.